-- Midterms are not cumulative; the Final exam is cumulative. - If you miss a midterm exam due to illness, loss of a loved one, or varsity sports please inform the instructor immediately.
-If your absence is supported by verifiable documentation, the final exam will be reweighted to account for the missed midterm.
+- Midterms are not cumulative; the final exam is cumulative. - If you miss a midterm exam due to illness, loss of a loved one, or varsity sports please inform the instructor immediately.
+If your absence is approved, the final exam will be re-weighted to account for the missed midterm.
 No makeup midterms will be given in this course. - If the April final exam is missed, you must apply through the Registrars office to write a make-up exam--they will probably require medical or other documentation.
 Please refer to the UBC Calendar for details of 'academic concession.' - There will be topics covered in class that are not in the readings and topics in the readings that are not covered in class.
 You will be responsible for both.
 That is, all readings and all class materials are examinable. - Exams will be composed of multiple-choice and shortanswer questions. - Note that the instruction on all multiple-choice questions will be to "select the single best response." - Scantron sheets are to be completed during the exam.
 No additional time will be given once the exam has ended.
 Unanswered questions on the scantron sheet will be not be graded. - Once exams have been marked, grades will be available on Canvas. - You are strongly encouraged to review your exams with your teaching assistant.
 Most requests for grade adjustments can be settled directly with your teaching assistant.
 In cases of a dispute that cannot be satisfactorily resolved, I will render a decision after reading your exam and talking to both parties.

-2. Assignment 1: Aging Simulation Exercise (10%:)
+2. Assignment 1: Physical Impairment Simulation Activity (10%:)

-The aging simulation exercise was developed to allow you to "experience" first-hand some of the aches and pains, mobility impairments, and sensory losses commonly associated with the aging process.
+The Physical Impairment Simulation Activity was developed to allow you to "experience" first-hand some of the aches and pains, mobility impairments, and sensory losses commonly associated with the aging process.
 You and at least one other student will take turns simulating at least two physical impairments (e.g. vision loss, hearing loss, loss of mobility, etc).

-Following the simulation, you will independently write and submit a 2-3 page reflection on your experience.
-Based on your reflection, you will then create a set of original discussions posts on Canvas from which you and your classmates will discuss your collective experiences of these simulated impairments.
+Following the simulation, you will independently write and post a reflection of your experience to an online discussion group in Canvas.
+You will then read and comment on others' reflections and comments, discussing your collective experiences of these simulated impairments.